C4lopsitta/notes/IT/Language specific notes/Java.md

 ## Protected

 ## Abstract
+An abstract class is a class that has at least a single virtual (abstract) method.
+An abstract method is a method that has no implementation other than the name, return type and parameters with relative types.
+It's used for subclasses to implement.
+This makes the super class impossible to implement, and the subclasses have to then implement it for the super class.

 ## Static-ness
 When an attribute is static it's the same for all instances of the class, so it's a class attribute and not an object attribute.